 Distracted Driving is Negligence

 If someone else caused an accident because of careless and avoidable behaviors, he or she is acting negligently.
 In personal injury law, negligence that causes injury is the defining evidence in a plaintiff’s case.
 One AAA Foundation for Traffic Safety survey indicates that individuals who engage in distracted driving activities are more likely to engage in other dangerous activities like driving while tired, speeding, or not wearing a seatbelt.
 Many cases of distracted driving also reveal other unsafe contributing factors to an accident.

 Whether a distracted driver was only talking on the phone or was engaging in several unsafe activities at once, he or she should be held accountable for those accidents.
 Drivers have a duty on the road to exhibit a reasonable amount of caution and care while driving.
 Not keeping your eyes on the road and hands on the steering wheel is a breach of that duty, and it is not exempt from justice in the judicial system.

-An experienced personal injury attorney can help you obtain compensation for injury or death after a distracted driving accident.
+An experienced distracted driving lawyer can help you obtain compensation for injury or death after a distracted driving accident.
 The Law Firm of Aaron A. Herbert specializes in personal injury cases to help people in the Dallas area and around Texas find the justice they deserve.

 Experience Pays in Distracted Driving Cases

 Personal injury attorney Aaron Herbert is board-certified in personal injury trial law in Texas.
 Fewer than 2% of all practicing attorneys in the state have earned that distinction.
 For more than 10 years, attorney Herbert has been helping victims find the compensation and justice needed in the wake of a devastating accident.